TheWilley/Text2Book/README.md

 To run Text2Book locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/thewilley/text2book.git`
+1. Clone the repository: `git clone https://github.com/thewilley/Text2Book.git`
 2. Navigate to the project directory: `cd text2book`
 3. Install dependencies: `npm install`

 ## Usage

+To run the application without any installation, go to [this link](https://thewilley.github.io/Text2Book/).

-To start the development server and use the application, run: `npm run dev`
+To run the the development server after installation, run: `npm run dev`

 This will launch the Text2Book application in your default web browser.
 You can now access it at `http://localhost:3000` and begin converting text into Minecraft books.